Do you need to sell the home? What is a divorce buyout?

 Do I pay taxes on a home buyout?

-Learn about 8 possible tax consequences of a divorce.
+Learn about the 8 possible tax consequences of a divorce.

 Let's walk through a hypothetical example, Sara and Sam are going through a divorce.
 Their home is valued at $450,000, and the couple currently owes $250,000.
 Let’s assume they are splitting the total equity of the $200,000 using a 50%/50% split (or $100,000 each).
 Their divorce decree must specify the owelty and the owelty lien must be recorded with the courthouse.
 Sam would then be able to refinance the property at $350,000: pay off the $250,000 owed on the current mortgage and buy out Sara’s $100,000 owelty lien.
 Sara receives her $100,000 and now Sam is the sole owner of the home, with a new mortgage of $350,000.
 Sara has been removed from the old mortgage and the deed.
 This doesn't take into account fees with the refinance, or maybe other debts that need to be paid off because of the divorce.